ufsitblue/ufsitblue.github.io/ncae/ncae_vids_notes.md

 Let's say we now want to use SSH on our Ubuntu Server machine, along with the web server functionality we already gave it.

 * __Bottom line__: when you want to connect to a computer/server remotely, SSH is one of your go-to tools (particuarly for Linux)

+* Question: are you running the SSH service on your machine without knowing?
+    - `sudo systemctl status ssh`
+    - On CentOS or other distros, you sometimes have to add a "d" to the end of service names (Q: what does the d mean?), e.g. `sudo systemctl status sshd`

+As it turns out, the Ubuntu machine already had an SSH service running.

+### SSH Configs

+* Next step: Where are configuration files stored for this service?
+    - Remember the first place to start looking for these: `/etc/`
+    - Take a second to explore the files in the `/etc/ssh` directory.

+* `ssh_config`
+    - Notice all of the stuff in this file that's commented out
+    - Notice the include statement at the beginning.
+This file does not just work by itself.

+* `sshd_cohfig`
+    - Q: What could be the purpose of this as opposed to `ssh_config`?

+__Potential Security Threat:__ Note that malicious changes to your SSH config don't have to go specifically in one of the two above files, they can also go in the included ones.
+    - Something to consider: How important are these included files?
+Safer to just delete them?

+* General syntax to log in with SSH
+    - `ssh <usrname>@<host>`, e.g. `ssh ben@192.168.20.6`
+    - Q: How do we exit?
+    - Q: How does SSH know to trigger the first-time connection prompt?

+## 28: SHH keys

+SSH has the option to use __assymetric-key authentication__ (public and private keys).

+Go to [1:10 in the video](https://www.youtube.com/watch?v=GivTVjSUjRM&list=PLqux0fXsj7x3WYm6ZWuJnGC1rXQZ1018M&index=28) for a useful diagram.

+* The three main SSH cryptographic algorithms to keep in mind (are there more available?):
+    - RSA (as in `id_rsa_key`)
+    - Ed25519 (as in `id_ed25519_key`)
+    - ECDSA (as in `id_ecdsa_key`)

+* Check out the permissions on the private keys vs. the public keys

+**Remember one of our key points about key rotation/re-generation in the CCDC reflections?**

+### The ssh-keygen command (AKA HOW TO ROTATE/CREATE NEW KEYS!)

+Example:
+`sudo ssh-keygen -t ecdsa -f /etc/ssh/ssh_host_ecdsa_key`

+* Important note about passphrases: it is actually reasonable to not set any sometimes, because this allows passwordless auth
+    - you would typically want this to set up SSH keys for a website like GitHub

+When giving a website/an API your SSH key, make sure you're giving it the public key, not the private key!!!

+* Demo: Take a look at what happens when you try to SSH into a server that just changed its public key file.